rbello/Arduilink/README.md

 # Arduilink

-A very simple system of communication between Arduino and Raspberry using the serial to collect data from several sensors
+A very simple system of communication between Arduino and Raspberry using the serial to collect data from several sensors.

 ### Example